 It took an average of 17 days to sell a home in November.
 Homes under $500,000 sold in an average of 16 days.
 Homes in the $500,000 to $700,000 price range sold in an average of 20 days, and homes over $700,000 were on the market for an average of 39 days.

 For the first eleven months of 2021, homes have sold in an average of 16 days.
 Breaking this down by price range, homes under $350,000 sold in an average of 14 days.
 Homes priced $350,000 -$500,000 took 17 days.
 Homes between $500,000 and $700,000 took 24 days to sell and homes over $700,000 sold in an average of 36 days.

-Columbus REALTORS® is comprised of over 8,600 real estate professionals engaged in residential sales and leasing, commercial sales and leasing, property management, appraisal, consultation, real estate syndication, land development and more.
+Columbus REALTORS® is comprised of almost 9,500 real estate professionals engaged in residential sales and leasing, commercial sales and leasing, property management, appraisal, consultation, real estate syndication, land development and more.

 The Columbus REALTORS® Multiple Listing Service (MLS) serves all of Franklin, Delaware, Fayette, Licking, Madison, Marion, Morrow, Pickaway and Union Counties and parts of Athens, Champaign, Clark, Clinton, Fairfield, Hocking, Knox, Logan, Muskingum, Perry and Ross counties.